This blog may contain affiliate links. Read our disclosure policy for more info.

 Medellin is one of Colombia’s most impressive cities, making it popular with tourists from all over the world.
-However, with the huge range of things to do and see, planning your Medellin itinerary can seem challenging.
+However, with the huge range of things to do and see and plenty of tours in Medellin to choose from, planning your Medellin itinerary can seem challenging.

 Well, lucky for you, we’ve been to Medellin on three different occasions and have spent a combined total of seven weeks in the city.
 So it’s safe to say we are experts when it comes to exploring Medellin as a tourist!